 When digging composted material out of the side panels, be careful not to hit the center aeration cone.
-It’s easy to do, so use a smaller hand shovel or narrow spade.
+This is what allows air to enter into the center of your compost, allowing it to decompose quickly.

 This bin is 29”x29”x47”.
 You’ll need to set it on a level (and slightly elevated) platform if you plan to get the compost tea from it.
-We set ours on concrete blocks to raise it off the ground.
-However, we didn’t get it level, but I wasn’t planning to try to drain the tea off anyway.
+We set our first one on concrete blocks to raise it off the ground.
+The second one I put together, I used materials found in our yard to level it as best as I could.

 I recommend you put the Aerobin together pretty close to where you will permanently place it.
 It’s pretty unwieldy.
 If you have already put it together, use a dolly to get it where it’s going (but make sure it’s empty!)

 Start out with some composted material in the bottom of the bin.
 This will help get your composter started.
 Then start adding your kitchen scraps (vegetable parts, egg shells, coffee grounds, etc.) and yard waste to it.

 If your compost starts to get too wet, add in some newspaper (not the shiny pages) and/or straw.
 Try to mix it in with your compost.
 If necessary, you might have to take out the composting material and start out with newspaper and then layer it in between compost material.